 Pinned Butterfly Art

-Surely one of the most imaginative uses of #3 black enamel insect pins in art is this work by Steven Spazuk of Montreal who sent us these images.
-Basically, he took cardboard & coated them with a thin smoke layer, had butterflies walk across them to create tracks & then cut the materials into squares to make a mosaic.
+Surely one of the most imaginative uses of #3 black enamel insect pins in art is this work by Steven Spazuk of Montreal who sent us this composite.
+He took cardboard & coated it with a thin smoke layer, then had butterflies walk across to create tracks & then cut the material into squares to make a mosaic.
 However, this description doesn’t begin to describe how neat this is so please see his video.
 The text is in French but no words are needed to appreciate this.

 Insect Pin-hole Cameras